varnit-mittal/Optimization-Project/README.md

   pip install -r requirements.txt
 ```

-There are 6 run files in the project directory for user's convenience and list a comment on how to run the respective evolutionary algorithm is written in each one of them.
+There are 6 run files in the project directory for user's convenience and a comment on how to run the respective evolutionary algorithm is written in each one of them.

 ### Example: Running Adaptive Differential evolutionary